guylissak/token-classification-transformers-ner/README.md

 # token-classification-transformers-ner
 Token classification using fine-tuning on transformers.
-In this project i created and tagged a custom NER dataset using GPT-4 API to resolve a business challenge.
+In this project i created and tagged a custom NER dataset to resolve a business challenge.
 I trained a model based on BERT transformer to classify Location, Person, Organization, Industry, Job-Title.

 ## Stack: